KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript/4-modules-variables-operators/README.md

 init();
 ```

-7. At the top of the file add a statement to pull in the  _fetchInitialRecipes_ and _addRecipe_ from the utils.js file.
+7. At the top of the file add a statement to pull in the  _fetchInitialRecipes_ from the utils.js file.

+8. Inside of the displayRecipes method, you'll need to add some code to recipeElement.innerHTML so that the recipe data appears on your page.

-8. Under the line declaring the constant addRecipeButton, declare an array to hold new recipes that will be added.
+9. Under the line declaring the constant addRecipeButton, declare an array to hold new recipes that will be added.

-9. Within the function _handleAddRecipe_ declare a constant variable and create a prompt users will see when they need to name the new drink
+10. Within the function _handleAddRecipe_ declare a constant variable and create a prompt users will see when they need to name the new drink

-10. Within the same function, declare a constant variable and prompt for when users need to add instructions for creating the new drink
+11. Within the same function, declare a constant variable and prompt for when users need to add instructions for creating the new drink.
-Note: Reference the _try_ clause in the function to see what variable names are expected
+Note: Reference the _try_ clause in the function to see what variable names are expected.

+12. Within the same function, inside the _try_ clause, add code that will display the information you want to see on your page, i.e., the initial recipes and any recipes you add thereafter.
+Hint:  This will involve spreading an array.

 > [!TIP]
 > Add comments throughout the page so you can remember what your code does the next time you come back to it.